Astranox/fail2ban-geo-exporter/README.md

 # fail2ban-geo-exporter

+Patched to talk to fail2ban directly instead of querying the database.

+Forked from vcloudcraft/fail2ban-geo-exporter

 It's all in the description already.
 This little program will expose Prometheus metrics for every IP banned by `fail2ban`.
 You can have them geotagged or disable tagging if you just want the IP and the jail it's coming from.

 NOTE: This software assumes your fail2ban jail definitions are all in a single file.
 Multiple definites under `jail.d/` are currently not supported.